JnaneshaPS/Phishing-Email-Detection-Using-NLP/README.md

 ## Challenges

 Coming into this project, I faced a few challenges that I needed to address.
 First, I had limited experience with NLP and text preprocessing, so understanding how to clean and prepare raw email data was initially overwhelming.
-Additionally, working with a dataset from Kaggle presented its own challenges, including learning how to download and load the dataset properly within my environment.
-I also needed to familiarize myself with evaluation metrics like precision, recall, and F1-score, as I had mainly worked with accuracy in previous projects.
+I also needed to familiarize myself with evaluation metrics like precision, recall, and F1-score.
 Lastly, understanding how to use TF-IDF for feature extraction was a new concept that took some time to grasp.

 ## Project Structure

 1. **Set Up the Environment**: Install Python and essential libraries.
-2. **Gather the Dataset**: Use a dataset containing phishing and non-phishing emails (such as the Enron Email Dataset).
+2. **Gather the Dataset**: Use a dataset containing phishing and non-phishing emails (in this case the Enron Email Dataset).
 3. **Data Preprocessing**: Clean and preprocess the email text data.
 4. **Feature Engineering**: Transform text data into numerical features that the model can process.
 5. **Model Training**: Train a machine learning model to classify emails.